 If you write a SQL query, either in a SQL notebook or in

 %sql magic command in a notebook with a different default language, you cannot use

 $ in an identifier because it is interpreted as a parameter.
 To escape a

 $\.
 For example, to define the identifier

 $foo, write it as

-You can configure the behavior of widgets when a new value is selected and whether the widget panel is always pinned to the top of the notebook, and change the layout of widgets in the notebook.
+You can configure the behavior of widgets when a new value is selected, whether the widget panel is always pinned to the top of the notebook, and change the layout of widgets in the notebook.